Social Media For Small Business Marketing: Which Social Media Platforms Make Sense For Your Small Business?

 - 53% of users follow brands

 Pros: Businesses with an excellent sense of visual brand storytelling should definitely be on Instagram.
-With features like Instagram Stories and and Instagram Live, the photo-centric platform offers several tools you can use to connect with your audience through brand storytelling and paid advertisements.
+With features like Stories and Live, the photo-centric platform offers several tools you can use to connect with your audience through brand storytelling and paid advertisements.

-Cons: Because Instagram is primarily mobile, there are some limitations to the desktop site (No posting!
-No camera!) unless you have scheduling software like Hootsuite or Buffer.
+Cons: Because Instagram is primarily mobile, there are some limitations to the desktop site.
+No posting and no camera unless you have scheduling software like Hootsuite, Buffer, or CoSchedule.

 Twitter is probably the third most popular social media platform, with 326 million monthly users.
-Twitter is meant for posting short 240-character updates, tagging others in entertaining or informative content, and sharing media (videos, articles, photos).
-The small character count and retweeting etiquette are indicators that Twitter isn’t essential for a small business social media plan.
+This social media site is meant for posting short 240-character updates, tagging others content, and sharing media (videos, articles, photos).
+The small character count and retweeting etiquette are indicators that Twitter isn’t as essential for a small business management plan.

 - 326 million monthly users